Transcatheter Aortic Valve Replacement/Implantation (TAVR/TAVI) Market

 -

 Increasing geriatric population with cardiac conditions - The rising elderly population globally is a major factor boosting the demand for Transcatheter Aortic Valve Replacement/Implantation (TAVR/TAVI) procedures.
 Aging is closely linked with an increased incidence of aortic valve diseases like aortic stenosis, which predominantly affect older adults.
-With global life expectancy rising, more patients require effective and less invasive treatments for valve disorders.
+With life expectancy rising, more patients require effective and less invasive treatments for valve disorders.

 Elderly patients often have multiple health conditions that make traditional open-heart surgery risky or unsuitable.
 TAVR/TAVI offers a minimally invasive alternative that reduces surgical trauma and shortens recovery times, making it especially beneficial for this vulnerable group.
 This has led to greater clinical preference for TAVR/TAVI in managing symptomatic valve disease among seniors.